Luis Robert Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Rangers have the fifth-ranked team ERA among all league pitching staffs (3.78).
+- The Rangers' 3.83 team ERA ranks sixth across all league pitching staffs.

-- Rangers pitchers combine to surrender 73 home runs (one per game), the sixth-fewest in the league.
+- Rangers pitchers combine to allow 75 home runs (one per game), the sixth-fewest in baseball.

-- Eovaldi (9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched) aims for his 10th victory when he gets the start for the Rangers, his 15th of the season.

-- The right-hander's most recent time out was on Friday against the Los Angeles Angels, when he went seven innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.